mailpile/www.mailpile.is/blog/2015-05-18_Digging_for_Data.md

-Not quite as many invitations got sent out as I had hoped though, because I was overcome by a debilitating bout of productive procrastionation.
+Not quite as many invitations got sent out as I had hoped though, because I was overcome by a debilitating bout of productive procrastination.
 Inspired by the need to compile a list of backers on the one hand, and a desire to refresh my memory on front-end development work on the other, I ended up creating a new plugin that makes it easy to run custom data mining operations on your own e-mail.